Nime

 The extended Euclidean algorithm calculates the greatest common divisor of 2 numbers along with both factors of Bézout’s identity.

-By plugging and into the algorithm, we get 3 things back.
+By plugging aa and 2626 into the algorithm, we get 3 things back.

 3. The second integer in Bézout’s identity, which is irrelevant.